LetsDefend/SOC-Interview-Questions/README.md

 3.  **Stored XSS (Persistent)**: It is a type of XSS where the attacker can permanently upload the XSS payload to the web application.
 Compared to other types, the most dangerous type of XSS is Stored XSS.

-5.  **DOM Based XSS**: DOM Based XSS is an XSS attack wherein the attack payload is executed as a result of modifying the DOM "environment" in the victim’s browser used by the original client side script, so that the client side code runs in an "unexpected" manner.
+5.  **DOM Based XSS**: DOM Based XSS is an XSS attack wherein the attack payload is executed as a result of modifying the DOM "environment" in the victim’s browser used by the original client-side script, so that the client-side code runs in an "unexpected" manner.
 (OWASP)

 ### What is IDOR?